kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 ---
 id: ios-sdk
-title: iOS SDK
+title: Kin SDK for iOS
 ---
 #  Kin SDK for iOS

 With the Kin SDK for iOS you can give your users fun ways to earn and spend Kin in your app, and help us build a whole new digital world.

 Kin SDK for iOS is implemented as a library that can be incorporated into your code.
-If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [introduction](https://kinecosystem.github.io/kin-ecosystem-sdk-docs/docs/intro.html).
+If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture](../kin-architecture-overview.md).

 ## Installation